Relative topological principality and the ideal intersection property for groupoid C*-algebras: C*-algebras of Small Categories

 \section{C*-algebras of Small Categories}

 In \cite{SpielbergSmallCats} Spielberg associates certain C*-algebras to left cancellative small categories (LCSCs), generalizing his earlier work on C*-algebras of categories of paths \cite{SpielbergPathCats}.
-These include C*-algebras of k-graphs and quasi-lattice ordered groups.
+These include C*-algebras of $k$-graphs and quasi-lattice ordered groups.

 \begin{defn} A \textit{left cancellative small category (LCSC)} is a small category $\mc{C}$ such that $xy = xz \implies y=z$ for all $x,y,z \in \mc{C}$ with $xy, xz \in \mc{C}$. \end{defn}

 A left cancellative monoid is just a LCSC with one object, and the aim of this section is to use the results of the previous section to provide a version of the faithfulness/uniqueness theorem of Laca and Sehnem \cite[Theorem~5.1]{LS} in the more general setting of LCSCs.